 - Remove pan from the fridge, remove dessert from pan, and cut into 30 pieces.
 (If you have a hard time cutting it, let it thaw slightly on the counter.
 You can also warm the tip of your knife in hot water.)

-- I used a 6×6 square pan like this one.
+- For this keto peanut butter dessert, I used a 6×6 square pan like this one.

 - If you have a Kroger grocery store in your area, I highly recommend using their Kroger Natural Peanut Butter.